 Welcome to My Fundraising Page!

 My journey with breast cancer began in February of 2016 when my son was just 9 months old.
 I felt a lump in my breast and within a short two month I had two surgeries and was diagnosed with stage 3A breast cancer.
 I was blessed with a tremendously compassionate community of helping hands that supported and encouraged me through the next steps of chemo and radiation treatments.
 By November of 2016 I was finished with breast cancer.
 I had fought like a girl and kicked cancer’s ass…or so I thought.
 By November of the following year, the cancer had spread to my liver and spine.
 I was diagnosed with Metastatic Breast Cancer when my son was a mere 2.5 years old.
 My world came crashing in once again as I heard the words treatable not curable.
 Those first few months were filled with shock and a growing realization of what it all meant - treatment for the rest of my life, trying to balance quality of life and side effects from the treatments that would hopefully keep the cancer at bay, a life expectancy of 3 years.
 In the last 3 years and 6 months, I have experienced periods of stable disease (when we had control of the cancer) as well as some progression (disease that has grown).
 I have learned that it is a roller coaster of emotions and I am trying not to fly too high or sink too low.
 The unpredictability of when my scans will show progression makes it difficult to plan.
 But I am trying to worry with a purpose and continue to live my life as best as I can.
-At this point I am on my fourth line of treatment.
-My next treatment option will likely be IV chemo.
+At this point I am on my fifth line of treatment which is an IV chemo.
 So hope for more available options is especially important to me this year.

 On October 3rd, 2021, I will stand tall and proud with the hope of raising awareness of metastatic breast cancer.
 I will walk with a dream that the money raised for MBC research will lead to more effective treatments and maybe even a cure.
 And I will honour those who have lost their lives, others who are currently living with the disease and those who are not able to participate themselves.
 I invite you to share what you’ve learned about MBC with others, make a donation (every dollar counts), or even join me as I participate in my first walk.
 Together we can change the future of breast cancer!